top of page

 • Tip out the contents and examine the inner surface of the can: is it clean and bright (can be tinplate, or amber resin, or a white polymer lining), or are there signs of internal corrosion (such as with acid foods causing electrolysis).

 • Note that some cans are naturally "flat", such as sardines.
-The lack of a firm concave top is perfectly acceptable in this case because of the shape of the can.
+The lack of a firm concave top "flat-pack" is perfectly acceptable in this case because of the shape of the can.

 • Note also that aerated soda/pop drinks are naturally "bulged", and freshly roasted coffee beans sometimes give off gas causing pressure in the can.
+Both are completely safe of course.

 Inspect